binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/attributions.md

 [https://www.grc.com/sn/sn-453.htm](https://www.grc.com/sn/sn-453.htm)

 ## [Web Applications](#web-applications)

-**Cost of Change** curve adapted from Scott W. Ambler's article on [Examining the Agile Cost of Change Curve](http://www.agilemodeling.com/essays/costOfChange.htm), which I've used in many presentations and workshops.

 **Before the breach**, the company boasted about airtight data security but ironically, still proudly displays a graphic with the phrase “trusted security award” on its homepage.
 [Dark Reading](http://www.darkreading.com/operations/what-ashley-madison-can-teach-the-rest-of-us-about-data-security-/a/d-id/1322129)